Will ISSS always sponsor me for reinstatement?

 Do I need to stop working if I am currently employed as a teaching assistant or hold an on-campus job, while my application is pending?

 Yes.
-During reinstatement a student must stop working on campus and all other work authorizations such as CPT are automatically terminated.
+During reinstatement a student must immediately stop working on campus and all other work authorizations such as CPT are automatically terminated.

 Is it possible to be reinstated to F-1 status simply by re-entering the U.S.?

 No. However, you may have the option to depart the U.S. and re-enter with a new, initial I-20 rather than applying for reinstatement.
 In order to do this, the ISSS must issue you a new, initial I-20 with a new SEVIS record and SEVIS ID.
 You will have to pay the SEVIS fee again for that record.
-You will also need to apply for a new visa, since you will receive a new SEVIS number on your new I-20.
+You may also need to apply for a new F-1 visa, since you will receive a new SEVIS number on your new I-20.
 You should discuss this option with an ISSS advisor before making any plans to travel.

 Please be aware that there are risks in doing this.
 You will not automatically be allowed to re-enter the U.S. The port of entry officer will be evaluating your admissibility.
 Additionally, your previous SEVIS record’s termination may show up in government databases and could cause you to be questioned during future travel such as when you are applying to renew a visa or are trying to re-enter the U.S.